Found by AI

 Day 60

 The inflection point.
 Perplexity cited the practice in 6 of 15 tested queries.
-Three of those citations quoted directly from the blog posts' answer capsules — confirming that the structured answer format was being extracted as intended.
+Three of those citations quoted directly from the blog posts' answer capsules - indicating that the structured answer format was being extracted in those tests.
 Google AI Overviews surfaced the practice in 4 of 15 queries, all related to specific service terms ("teeth whitening Stockholm," "dental crown cost Sweden") that matched the blog post topics.
-ChatGPT began returning citations in 3 of 15 queries — all related to queries where the Bing Places listing provided structured location and service data.
+ChatGPT began returning citations in 3 of 15 queries - all related to queries where the Bing Places listing provided structured location and service data.

 Day 90

 The practice appeared in at least one AI platform for 12 of 15 tested queries.
 The full breakdown: 7 of 15 queries on ChatGPT, 11 of 15 on Perplexity, and 9 of 15 on Google AI Overviews.
 AI referral sessions tracked in GA4 reached 87 for the month of January 2026, up from zero at baseline.
-These 87 sessions generated 6 contact form submissions — a 6.9% conversion rate, consistent with published data showing AI search visitors convert at 4.4x the rate of traditional organic traffic (upGrowth, 2025).
+The customer's analytics setup recorded 6 contact form submissions from those sessions - useful directional evidence, but full conversion attribution depends on the customer's analytics and CRM setup.

 What Drove Results and What Didn't

-Not all interventions produced equal returns.
-Here is the ranked attribution based on the timeline of when citations first appeared and which queries they matched.
+Not all interventions produced equal movement.
+Here is the observed signal readout based on the timeline of when visibility first appeared and which queries it matched.

-The most surprising finding: the Bing Places listing was the single fastest intervention with the clearest causal link to ChatGPT citations.
-The practice did not appear once in ChatGPT local queries before claiming Bing Places.
-After claiming and completing it, ChatGPT citations emerged within four weeks — before any blog content was indexed by Bing.
+The most surprising finding: Bing Places was the fastest intervention with the clearest timing relationship to ChatGPT appearances.
+The practice didn't appear once in ChatGPT local queries before claiming it.
+After claiming and completing it, ChatGPT appearances emerged within four weeks - before any blog content was indexed by Bing.

 The least impactful intervention in the 90-day window: community social engagement.
-While consistent with GEO best practices for long-term authority, individual community posts produced no measurable citation within the study period.
-This is consistent with averi.ai's 2025 analysis noting that category dominance is a 6–12 month play.
+While consistent with GEO best practices for long-term authority, individual community posts produced no standalone movement within the study period - consistent with averi.ai's 2025 analysis that category dominance is a 6-12 month play.

 Key Takeaways